zaza0209/GEERL/rebuttal_cs.md

   - In addition to posing challenges for statistical inference, this issue also complicates the asymptotic behavior of the estimator.
 Specifically, the estimator may not be asymptotically normal ([1], [2], [3]).

   - In this paper, we did not consider statistical inference.
 So, the policy learning procedure works regardless of the presence of non-regularities.
 However, for theoretical purposes, we assume a regular setting to establish the asymptotic normality of the estimator.
-In particular, similar to the work [4], we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).
+In particular, similar to the work [4], we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) in the supplementary material).

   - Alternative to assuming a regular setting, several approaches are available for statistical inference in non-regular settings, including the simple sample-splitting approach, the double-boostrap approach by [5], the penalization-based method developed by [6], the hard-thresholding approach in [1], the importance sampling method in [2], the one-step method developed in [1] and the subagging approach developed in [7].
 We will discuss this in detail shall our paper be accepted.